Scott Stuckey: Work with Pancake Mountain

 Pancake Mountain was created by Stuckey as an homage to local TV as well as his fondness for DIY community-based art movements like DC's Dischord Records Scene and The Factory.
+Early music contributions to the show include The Evens, who wrote a song for the first episode of Pancake Mountain.
+The song "Vowel Movements" was well received by punk audiences, who reviewed the show positively.